Jones Act Lawyer in Florida

 Why Choose Our Jones Act Law Firm?

-At our firm, we have extensive experience handling Jones Act injury claims for maritime workers throughout Florida.
+At our firm, we have extensive experience handling Jones Act injury claims for seamen and offshore workers throughout Florida.
 Here’s what you can expect from us:

 • No Upfront Fees: We work on a contingency fee basis, meaning you pay nothing unless we win your case.